ToysToTinkerWith/DarkCoin/docs/website-and-playground-recovery.md

 python scripts/restore_playground_backup.py --manifest manifest.json --index backup-index.json --destination . --include output/champion-heads-v57/
 ```

 The current source sets include heads v57, armour v54, magic v58, extras v59, skins v60, and the shared body/weapon/animation sources referenced by `scripts/prepare-playground-assets.py`.
 Earlier versions are preserved too.
-Blender 5.2 was installed on the original machine.
+Blender 5.2.1 LTS was installed on the original machine; exact tool versions are recorded in `backups/2026-09-21/toolchain.json`.
 Open the `.blend` sources to edit models.
 Review individual asset READMEs and script imports before regenerating: some older scripts contain original Windows paths that must be adjusted.
 The exported GLB assets are directly usable without rebuilding.

-Allow ample disk space for recovery: duplicate files expand back into their original version folders.
+The snapshot contains 15,184 asset/source files, including 2,482 model files, representing approximately 47.71 GiB when restored.
+Allow at least 60 GiB of free disk space for a full recovery: duplicate files expand back into their original version folders.
 The backup index reports the total restored size.
 Temporary space is also needed for one archive and its largest extracted object.

 ## Credentials and live data